Sathish-M-R/talk-llama-fast/README.md

 - langchain google-serper

 ## News
-- 2024.03.10 - Updated [xtts patcher](https://github.com/Mozer/talk-llama-fast/blob/master/xtts/patch_xtts_api_server.py).
+- 2024.03.10 - Updated [xtts patcher](https://github.com/Mozer/talk-llama-fast/tree/master/xtts/xtts_api_server).
 Now if requested voice doesn't exist, xtts will play first found voice, instead of an error.
 - 2024.03.09 - v0.0.4.
 New params: `--stop-words` (list for llama separated by semicolon: `;`), `--min-tokens` (min tokens to output), `--split-after` (split first sentence after N tokens for xtts), `--seqrep` (detect loops: 20 symbols in 300 last symbols), `--xtts-intro` (echo random Umm/Well/...  to xtts right after user input).
-See 0.0.4 release for details.
+See [0.0.4](https://github.com/Mozer/talk-llama-fast/releases/tag/0.0.4) release for details.
-- 2024.03.05 - I added a patcher to support xtts `stop on speech` feature https://github.com/Mozer/talk-llama-fast/tree/master/xtts/xtts_api_server
+- 2024.03.05 - I added a patcher to support xtts `stop on speech` feature [xtts patcher](https://github.com/Mozer/talk-llama-fast/tree/master/xtts/xtts_api_server)
 - 2024.02.28 - v0.0.3 `--multi-chars` param to enable different voice for each character, each one will be sent to xtts, so make sure that you have corresponding .wav files (e.g. alisa.wav).
 Use with voice command `Call NAME`.
 Video, in Russian: https://youtu.be/JOoVdHZNCcE or https://t.me/tensorbanana/876
 - `--translate` param for live en_ru translation.
 Russian user voice is translated ru->en using whisper.
 Then Llama output is translated en->ru using the same mistral model, inside the same context, without any speed dropouts, no extra vram is needed.
 This trick gives more reasoning skills to llama in Russian, but instead gives more grammar mistakes.
 And more text can fit in the context, because it is stored in English, while the translation is deleted from context right after generation of each sentence. `--allow-newline` param.
 By default, without it llama will stop generation if it finds a new line symbol.
-- 2024.02.25 - I added `--vad-start-thold` param for tuning stop on speech detection (0.000270: default, 0 to turn off).
+- 2024.02.25 - I added `--vad-start-thold` param for tuning stop on speech detection (default: 0.000270; 0 to turn off).
 VAD checks current noise level, if it is loud - xtts and llama stops.
 Turn it up if you are in a noisy room, also check `--print-energy`.
-Fixed a bug with stop_on_speech
 - 2024.02.22 - initial public release

 ## Notes